12 tips for tackling your first media interview

 It’s fine to let them know that you want to fact check something and will send the correct information after the interview.

-Building a rapport is all in the aftercare, so treat the interview like a first date.
+Building a rapport is all in the aftercare, so treat your media interview like a first date.

 Even if you haven’t promised to send any additional information, follow up with the journalist once the interview is done.
 Thank them for their time and to check they have everything they need, whether its images, stats or facts.
 If the journalist does request anything, share it with them as soon as you can as they will likely be on a deadline.